Alcohol Overdose: Causes, Risk, Signs and How to Prevent It

 What are the Critical Signs and Symptoms of Alcohol Overdose?

-The Institute of Alcohol Abuse and Alcoholism says that symptoms of alcohol overdose include mental confusion, difficulty remaining conscious, vomiting, seizures, trouble breathing, slow heart rate, clammy skin, dulled responses (such as no gag reflex, which prevents choking), and extremely low body temperature.
+The critical symptoms of alcohol overdose include mental confusion, difficulty remaining conscious, vomiting, seizures, trouble breathing, slow heart rate, clammy skin, dulled responses (such as no gag reflex, which prevents choking), and extremely low body temperature.

 The critical symptoms of an alcohol overdose include: